-DATA Controller
+DATA Control

 This knob can be used to set the value of the parameter that is currently selected.
 To select a different parameter in the bottom row, simply press the knob.
 The flashing entry refers to the parameter that is currently selected.
-Hold MORE and press the knob to toggle between alternative parameters indicated by an arrow
+Pressing the knob while you press and hold the MORE button allows you to toggle between alternative parameters indicated by an arrow.